 Financial Audit Services

-The Financial Audit Services unit is managed by three Assistant Auditor-Generals who are supported by Senior Managers (FAS).
+The Financial Audit Services unit is managed by three Assistant Auditor-Generals who are supported by Directors (FAS) and Senior Managers (FAS).

 Any audit assignment that relates to forming an opinion on the annual financial statements of Tasmanian State entities is a financial audit.
 In Tasmania there are approximately 170 State entities.
 These audits provide independent assurances to Parliament and the community that the information presented in the financial statements of the State entities is presented fairly, in all material respects, in accordance with the Australian Accounting Standards.